Welcome to the Angels & Entrepreneurs Summit.

 It gives me control of my own destiny, because I’m right there – with these companies – at the very beginning of their stories.

-When you invest in a startup, the founders will probably know your name.
+When you invest in a startup, the founders may probably know your name.

 They’ll ask your opinion on their strategies, growth plans – you’re essentially one of their partners.